-This second and likely last installment of Electric Evangelists looks at longer works by two composers, both choosing to present religious texts simply spoken atop electronic scores.
+This second and likely last installment of Electric Evangelists (see Part 1) looks at longer works by two composers, both choosing to present religious texts simply spoken atop electronic scores.
 The third and fourth pieces are artifacts of pop culture, coupling SoCal evangelical eccentricity with European élan.
 The last composition contains no text at all.

 Pierre Henry: Apocalypse de Jean

 A year before Ceremony, in 1968 Henry had premiered a major one-hundred-and-one-minute-long composition for speaker and electronic score, Apocalypse de Jean.
 It’s subtitled Lecture électronique en 5 temps (Electronic Reading Timed in 5 Parts), so it’s not a sung oratorio.
-The three-LP box set’s foreword by Le Monde critic and musicologist Claude Rostand places Henry’s treatment of the revelation to the evangelist John of Patmos into perspective.
+The three-LP box set’s foreword by Le Monde critic and musicologist Claude Rostand places into perspective Henry’s treatment of the revelation to the evangelist John of Patmos.
 We all know of at least one or two images from Albrecht Dürer’s famous Apocalipsis cum figuris (Apocalypse with Pictures) of 1498, which capitalized on Europe’s, mm…, Y1.5K moment, millennialism having seized a midpoint opportunity.
 But Rostand lists other medieval artists depicting Apocalypse (revelation) and apocalypse (the world ravaged—by an angel no less).
 These include the many copies of the 8th-century Commentary on the Apocalypse by the Asturian monk Beatus of Liébana (the original being lost to time), each common in content but different in style; the 12-century high-relief tympanum of Moissac Abbey in southwestern France; and the 14th-century Apocalypse Tapestry housed at the Château d’Angers in the Loire Valley.2

 If several pieces by Olivier Messiaen and a very few other composers concerned themselves with fragments—and only fragments—of the Book of Saint John, no one seriously set out to “read” the whole with the ambition of giving it the style, eloquence, dimensions and developments appropriate to it.